If bowel cancer has spread to the lungs

 Your specialist lung (thoracic) team may offer you surgery to treat cancer that has spread to the lungs, depending on the number, size and location of the tumours.
 You must be fit enough for the operation and you will need to have scans and tests to make sure the surgery is likely to help you.

 You may have chemotherapy before lung surgery to shrink the cancer and make it easier to remove.
-You may also have chemotherapy after surgery if the cancer has spread to the lymph nodes or there is a high chance of it coming back.
+You may also have chemotherapy after surgery if the cancer has spread to the lymph nodes or if there is a high chance of it coming back.

 Cancer Research UK has more information on surgery for bowel cancer that has spread to the lungs.
-They also have information about a study looking at surgery to remove cancer that has spread to the lungs in people who have cancer that started in the bowel.

 Your healthcare team may offer you radiofrequency ablation to treat bowel cancer that has spread to the lungs.